Updated July 2019

 Quoc Pham Tourer

-Specialized Women's BG Tahoe
+Specialized Women's Tahoe

 Specialized's Body Geometry design makes for a range of comfortable, well-fitting shoes.
 The Tahoe is its crossover bike/hike shoe, with a chunky sole and suede/mesh upper.
 It's clipless pedal-ready.
 A Velcro strap adds security and keeps the laces out of the way.
 There's a men's version too.